monix/monix-kafka/docs/consumer.md

 ### Consumer configuration

-As it was mentioned on the [previous]() sections, configuration can be specified either from [default.conf](https://github.com/monix/monix-kafka/blob/master/kafka-1.0.x/src/main/resources/monix/kafka/default.conf#L49) or overwriting default values from the same code.
-Below list of properties represents the parameters of the _HOCON_ file that are __only__ consumer related properties which could give you a first glance of what to look at when configuring the consumer, but of course there are more configurable parameters related to Kafka:
+As mentioned on previous sections, configuration can be specified either from a `HOCON` file [.conf](https://github.com/monix/monix-kafka/blob/master/kafka-1.0.x/src/main/resources/monix/kafka/default.conf#L49) or from the very same code.

+ Below list of properties represents __only__ those parameters that are kafka consumer related properties which could give you a first glance of what to look at when configuring the consumer, but of course there are more configurable parameters related to _Kafka_ in general.

 ```hocon
 kafka {